Spring Break, but make it Midwestern with these fantastically fun and family-friendly things to do in Springfield, Missouri!

 Now, it’s also home to the largest wildlife attraction in the world: the Wonders of Wildlife Museum & Aquarium.

 The kids had a ball seeing all the fish & petting sting rays.
-We also walked through the museum portion and saw the greatest collection of record-setting game animals ever.
+We also walked through the museum and saw the greatest collection of record-setting game animals ever.

 Wonders of Wildlife was one of the highlights of our Spring Break!